-How personal stance interacted on public attitude was borne out in his career.
-The core of his architecture lay in his domestic work, in his domestic work, in his houses, his apartment and college buildings, an architecture explicitly directed towards the ordinary living needs of people.
+How personal stance interacted on public attitude How was borne out in his career.
+The core of his architecture lay in his domestic work, in his houses, his apartment and college buildings, an architecture explicitly directed towards the ordinary living needs of people.